Cairi-S/vegan-Glasgow/documentation/TESTING.md

 - Test that only admin users can access the edit page by manually typing in the route e.g. /restaurant/edit STILL TO TEST WITH FAKE REST_ID
 - Change the screen size manually and to various mobile device sizes using devTools to verify that the page is responsive.
-- Check that clicking edit buttons on individual restaurant pages re-routes user to the 'Edit Restaurant' page and that the majority of form information is autofilled.
+- Check that clicking edit buttons on individual restaurant pages re-routes user to the 'Edit Restaurant' page and that the majority of form information is auto-filled.
 See bugs for exception to this.
 - Edit restaurant details and click the 'Cancel' button making sure that the user is redirected to their profile page and that the restaurant information remains unchanged.
-- Edit restaurant details and click 'Edit' ensuring the user is redirected to the all restaurants page page and the corresponding restaurant info has been updated.
+- Edit restaurant details and click 'Edit' ensuring the user is redirected to the all restaurants page and the corresponding restaurant info has been updated.

 DELETE RESTAURANT - *ADMIN ONLY*

-- Check that clicking delete button on individual restaurant pages triggers the 'Delete Restaurant' modal. prompting the user to confirm that they want to delete that review.
+- Check that clicking the 'delete' button on individual restaurant pages triggers the 'Delete Restaurant' modal. prompting the user to confirm that they want to delete that review.
 - Re-open the 'Delete' modal and click the 'x' and 'Close' buttons to ensure that the modal is closed and no action is taken.
 - Re-open the 'Delete' modal and click the 'Delete' button making sure the user is redirected back to the admin profile page.
-- Cross check in database that the restaurant has been deleted.
+- Cross-check in the database that the restaurant has been deleted.
 - *PLEASE NOTE* it is intentional that reviews for the deleted restaurant remain in the database.
-Should the restaurant be re-added to the site, e.g. the restaurant re-opens after a brief spell of closure, the existing reviews will automatically be generated for the listing
+Should the restaurant be re-added to the site, e.g. the restaurant re-opens after a brief spell of closure, the existing reviews will automatically be generated for the listing.

 BUGS

+BUGS

-- *FOOTER* not sticky on bottom of page on iPad/iPad Pro - showing quite a lot of whitespace.
+- *FOOTER* not sticky on the bottom of the page on iPad/iPad Pro - showing quite a lot of whitespace.
 ![Footer whitespace](/documentation/images/bugs/footer-bug.png).
     - FIX - Search on Slack directed me towards two resources [css-tricks sticky footer guide](https://css-tricks.com/couple-takes-sticky-footer/) and a [js Bin](https://jsbin.com/wokututopu/1/edit?html,css,output).
 Testing both options I settled on the JS Bin, utilising flex, as it fitted with my existing code more succinctly.

 - *EDIT REVIEW* and *EDIT RESTAURANT* pages, dropdown menus are not pre-filling the previously selected rating.
     - FIX - Not yet found.
-For now text has been added reminding the user of their previous rating and prompting them to confirm their rating or select another.
+For now, the text has been added reminding the user of their previous rating and prompting them to confirm their rating or select another.